tonethar/IGME-330-Master/notes/HW-php-web-service-5.md

 -  *a proxy server is a server application or appliance that acts as an intermediary for requests from clients seeking resources from servers that provide those resources* - https://en.wikipedia.org/wiki/Proxy_server#Web_proxy_servers
 - Below we will learn how to create such a server and have PHP fetch a web service that the browser (i.e the XHR object) is unable to directly access/ THis could happen for the follwoing reasons:
   - the web service does not have [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled ("cross origin resource sharing") - which means that the browser will not allow the client-side XHR or [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) objects to download data from that service
+    - recall that if a web service wants to "turn CORS on" it needs to send this header `Access-Control-Allow-Origin: *`
   - the web service is only available via `http` (rather than `https` - the "s" stands for *secure*), which means our banjo.rit.edu server will not our app to use that service
 - You might be wondering - how common is it for web services to have CORS turned off?
   - one popular API - [Yelp](https://www.yelp.com/developers/documentation/v3/get_started) - has CORS turned off, and requires developers to send their API key as an HTTP header, which means you have to use a server-side script of some kind to accomplish this.